-- Section 2 (Continued Development and Implementation of Seafood Consumption Institutional Controls (ICs)) sets forth the process for continuing to develop, pilot and/or implement outreach for appropriate and effective institutional controls related to seafood consumption. - Section 3 (Remedial Design) sets forth the process for developing the Remedial Design (RD), which includes the submission of specified primary deliverables. - Section 4 (Periodic Monitoring of Selected Site Conditions) sets forth elements of site monitoring to be performed by the year 2023 to generate tissue data relevant to human health risk and to assess polychlorinated biphenyls (PCB) trends in surface water quality.
-Respondents shall perform this work under AOC4 unless it is performed pursuant to another administrative order or Consent Decree. - Section 5 (Deliverables) describes the content of supporting deliverables and the general requirements regarding Respondents' submission of, and EPA's review of, approval of, comment on, and/or modification of, the deliverables. - Section 6 (Schedule) sets forth the schedule for submitting the primary deliverables, specifies the supporting deliverables that must accompany each primary deliverable, and sets forth the schedule of milestones regarding the completion of the RD. - Section 7 (References) provides a list of references, including URLs. - 1.3 The terms used in this SOW that are defined in CERCLA, in regulations promulgated under CERCLA, or in the RI/FS AOC, have the meanings assigned to them in CERCLA, in such regulations, or in the RI/FS AOC, except that the term "Paragraph" or "¶" means a paragraph of the SOW, and the term "Section" means a section of the SOW, unless otherwise stated.
+- Section 2 (Continued Implementation of Seafood Consumption Institutional Controls (ICs)) sets forth the process for continuing to support the implementation of institutional controls related to seafood consumption. - Section 3 (Remedial Design) sets forth the process for developing the Remedial Design (RD), which includes the submission of specified primary deliverables. - Section 4 (Periodic Monitoring of Selected Site Conditions) sets forth elements of site monitoring to be performed by the year 2023. - Section 5 (Compilation and Assessment of Fish and Shellfish Tissue Data to Refine Background Concentrations) sets forth the process for recommending additional fish and shellfish sampling if needed to further refine background tissue concentrations, as required per Section 8.3.2 of the ROD. - Section 6 (Deliverables) describes the content of supporting deliverables and the general requirements regarding Respondents' submission of, and EPA's review of, approval of, comment on, and/or modification of, the deliverables. - Section 7 (Schedule) sets forth the schedule for submitting the primary deliverables, specifies the supporting deliverables that must accompany each primary deliverable, and sets forth the schedule of milestones regarding the completion of the RD. - Section 8 (References) provides a list of references, including URLs.

+The terms used in this SOW that are defined in CERCLA, in regulations promulgated under CERCLA, or in the RI/FS AOC, have the meanings assigned to them in CERCLA, in such regulations, or in the RI/FS AOC, except that the term "Paragraph" or "¶" means a paragraph of the SOW, and the term "Section" means a section of the SOW, unless otherwise stated.

-2. CONTINUED DEVELOPMENT AND IMPLEMENTATION OF SEAFOOD CONSUMPTION ICs
+2. CONTINUED IMPLEMENTATION OF SEAFOOD CONSUMPTION ICs

-- 2.1 This section incorporates and supersedes RI/FS AOC amendment #3 Task 11 (Support for Development of Seafood Consumption Institutional Controls).
-Respondents are responsible for costs incurred by EPA related to work performed under this section through the date of EPA approval of the upper reach Final (100 percent) Remedial Design, unless otherwise agreed to by EPA and Respondents.
-Respondents shall provide, fund, or participate in the following: (1) a planning group responsible for development and implementation of a plan for institutional controls; (2) incentives for participation on the planning group by community members who have relevant knowledge or experience, subject to public agencies' legal authority to provide such incentives; (3) technical materials to support the institutional controls; (4) pilot testing of potential institutional control tools, such as outreach campaigns developed using community based social marketing principles; (5) assessment of the pilot test and revisions to the plan, and (6) assessment of the plan's success and recommendations for future ICs on the LDW. - 2.2 Respondents shall provide support for planning and managing the meetings of the Healthy Fish Consumption Consortium. - 2.3 Respondents shall fund a cooperative agreement between EPA and Public Health Seattle & King County.
-The tasks under the Cooperative Agreement include: establishing a community based participatory process and producing a Duwamish Seafood Consumption IC Plan; providing on-going direct health promotion and outreach to implement the Duwamish Seafood Consumption ICs; building capacity of community partners that serve the affected communities to design, pilot test and implement community focused IC tools; monitoring and evaluating the IC program effectiveness, as well as provide regular Progress Reports; and developing recommendations for adaptively managing the program and ensuring continued community capacity building.
+- 2.1 This section incorporates Support for Implementation of Seafood Consumption Institutional Controls.
+Respondents are responsible for costs incurred by EPA related to work performed under this section from the date of EPA approval of the upper reach Final (100%) Remedial Design through the date of EPA approval of the middle reach Final (100%) Remedial Design.
+Respondents shall provide, fund, or participate in the following: (1) a planning group responsible for implementation of a plan for institutional controls; (2) incentives for participation on the planning group by community members who have relevant knowledge or experience, subject to public agencies' legal authority to provide such incentives; (3) technical materials to support the institutional controls; (4) pilot testing of potential institutional control tools, such as outreach campaigns developed using community based social marketing principles; (5) revisions to the plan, and (6) assessment of the plan's success and recommendations for future ICs on the LDW. - 2.2 Respondents shall provide support for planning and managing the meetings of the Healthy Fish Consumption Consortium. - 2.3 Respondents shall fund a cooperative agreement between EPA and Public Health Seattle & King County.
+The tasks under the Cooperative Agreement include: continuation of a community based participatory process for the Duwamish Seafood Consumption IC Plan; providing on-going direct health promotion and outreach to implement the Duwamish Seafood Consumption ICs; building capacity of community partners that serve the affected communities to design, pilot test and implement community focused IC tools; monitoring and evaluating the IC program effectiveness, as well as providing regular Progress Reports; and developing recommendations for adaptively managing the program and ensuring continued community capacity building.